 Gold and Materials

 Remember to save your Materials and Gold for later on in the game.
 If you do not, you will need to needlessly grind the game to farm the resources to make up for the money that you require to buy materials.

 Remember to go to the Inn after a little bit of time.
-This way you will be able to get all of the extra XP that you have acquired through the side quests and the landmarks.
-You can use that to level up without having to grind the various different enemies for it.
+This way, you will be able to get all of the extra XP that you have acquired through the side quests and the landmarks.
+You can use that to level up without grinding the various enemies for it.

-Also, don’t forget to check out our Xenoblade Chronicles 2 Guides Archive for more help on Leveling Up Fast, Gold Farming, Finding Rare Blades, Beginner Tips, and Artificial Blade.
+Also, don’t forget to check out our Xenoblade Chronicles 2 Guides Archive for more help on Leveling Up Fast, Gold Farming, Finding Rare Blades, Beginner Tips, and Artificial Blades.